Before we dive into this week’s results – we have a quick request from the data team at Teacher Tapp 👩💻!

 If you haven’t already added your school to your profile please do so!
 (You can do this by heading to the Menu > User Profile > Choose your school).

-Don’t worry – we don’t use the school information to learn anything about you specifically.
+Don’t worry – we don’t use the school information to learn anything about you.
 We use the information about your school’s free school meal quartile and size to help understand how teachers between different schools vary.

 Now, onto results!